 Elasticsearch

 Elastic’s official MCP server is deprecated.
 It shipped 5 read-oriented tools (list_indices, get_mappings, search, esql, get_shards) in Rust with stdio and streamable-HTTP support for Elasticsearch 8.x/9.x.
-But as of late 2025, it receives only critical security updates.
+Now at v0.4.6 with 647 stars and 122 commits, but it receives only critical security updates.
 Users are directed to the new Elastic Agent Builder endpoint baked into Elastic 9.2.0+ — a hosted solution rather than a standalone MCP server.

-The practical choice for Elasticsearch is cr7258/elasticsearch-mcp-server (256 stars).
+The practical choice for Elasticsearch is cr7258/elasticsearch-mcp-server (267 stars, up from 256).
 It has 17+ tools covering the full lifecycle: index operations (list, get, create, delete), document operations (search, index, get, delete, delete_by_query), cluster operations (health, stats), alias management, data streams, text analysis, and a general API request escape hatch.
 It supports both Elasticsearch 7.x-9.x and OpenSearch 1.x-3.x, has a read-only mode option, and supports SSE + streamable HTTP transports.
+Now at 148 commits, showing steady development.

 awesimon/elasticsearch-mcp (18 stars) is npm-installable and adds index template management and bulk operations, but has a much smaller community.